Incentivised Switching Scheme

 * Business Current Account

-The applicable dowries in respect of relevant loan product transfers will be calculated as follows: outstanding loan balance transferred x 0.035.
+The applicable dowries in respect of relevant loan product transfers were calculated as follows: outstanding loan balance transferred x 0.035.
 [The original factor was 0.025 and amended 25/03/20, backdated to the start of the Scheme.]